BracketSpace/Advanced-Cron-Manager/readme.txt

 = [Next] =
 * [Fixed] i18n of Apply button
+* [Added] Scheduled and Uncheduled actions for events

 = 2.3.1 =
 * [Fixed] Array to string conversion error fix for event arguments